sumanth-nirmal/BehavioralCloning/writeup_report.md

 ## processData.py
 This imports the raw images then resizes and normalises the images.
 Resizing the images will have less features for network to train on.
 The resized images and the steering angles are saved as features and labels respondingly.
-The data is splitted into training and validation data and saved it as a .pickle file *(camer.pickle)*
+The data is splitted into training and validation data and saved it as a .pickle file *(camera.pickle)*

-**note: we can also use a python generator for this approach instead of a pickled dataset** As the data set is smaller I have choosen pickle.
+**note: we can also use a python generator for this approach instead of a pickled dataset**
+As the data set is smaller I have choosen pickle.

 ## model.py
 This builds the neural network model details given below.
 Then compiles the model and saves a .json file *(model.json)* Loads the data from pickle file and then trains the model over training data and evaluate over the test data and save the weights as .hd file *(model.h5)*

 below shows the summary of model used for training
     ___________________________________________________________________________________________________
     Layer (type)                     Output Shape          Param #     Connected to
     ====================================================================================================